noahehall/theBookOfNoah/0current/openapi.md

             - since its difficult to understand the limitations upfront; by starting with openapi you wont enter a situation where you've coded an API endpoint that is undescribable in openapi descroptions
           - i.e. only use an API endpoint that can be described by openapi if your following the openapi spec; and the design-first approached enables this
             - askholz
+              - basic assumption is to use OAS for the describable parts; and leave outlier endpoitns out of the OAS descriptions

   - keep a single source of truth
     - information should not be duplicated in multiple places